banana muffin with coffee and honey

 A few things worth knowing before you start, because each ingredient here is doing specific work:

 Buckwheat honey (1/2 cup).
 The star of the show.
-Use raw, minimally filtered buckwheat honey for the fullest flavor.
-Our Bee Inspired Buckwheat Honey is raw and minimally filtered — meaning the enzymes, pollen, and natural flavor compounds are intact.
+Use minimally filtered buckwheat honey for the fullest flavor.
+Our Bee Inspired Buckwheat Honey is minimally filtered — meaning the enzymes, pollen, and natural flavor compounds are intact.
 Don’t substitute a milder varietal here if you can help it; lighter honeys simply won’t give you the same depth.

 Ripe bananas (3 medium).
 The riper, the better.
 You want bananas that are deeply spotted, soft to the touch, and nearly brown.
 At that stage, the starches have converted to sugars and the banana flavor is at its peak.
 Pale yellow bananas will give you a blander muffin with less natural sweetness — worth waiting a few extra days if your bananas aren’t there yet.